LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/MRIStepCoupling.rst

       When allocated, all entries in *group* are initialized to ``-1``, indicating an unused group and/or the end of a stage group.
-Users who supply a custom MRISTEP_MERK table should over-write all active stages in each group.
+Users who supply a custom MRISTEP_MERK table should overwrite all active stages in each group.
 For example the ``ARKODE_MERK32`` method has 4 stages that are evolved in 3 groups -- the first group consists of stage 1, the second group consists of stages 2 and 4, while the third group consists of